Open-Sourced-Olaf/Olafs-Swim/README.md

 - Fork this repository.
 - Clone your forked repository.
-- Move to the cloned repository.
+- Navigate to the cloned repository.
 - Open it in your unity engine
-- Create a branch.
+- Create a branch (Unity will load the branch you are looking at)
 - Make changes that you want to do.
 - Test it locally.
 - Add those changes to git.
 - Commit those changes to git.
-- Push the Changes.
+- Push the Changes to the branch.
 - :tada: Now create a pull request from your GitHub.
 - Awesome, you just contributed to this project.